dmalt/src_plotting/README.md

 ## Installation

-Copy the files to your local machine and run from the same folder
+Copy the files to your local machine and change your working directory to the folder where you saved files to.

 ## Workflow